Overview

 Reporting Violations/Enforcement of this Code

-Any employee who believes in good faith that there has been a violation of this Code should report it immediately in accordance with the requirements of Montana Arthritis’ Policy on Compliance Reporting and Non-Retaliation.
+Any employee who believes in good faith that there has been a violation of this Code should report it immediately in accordance with the requirements of Pure Healthcare’ Policy on Compliance Reporting and Non-Retaliation.
 Upon receipt of a complaint, the Chief Compliance Officer or other designee shall promptly investigate the matter in conjunction with General Counsel, and/or other functional leaders as needed, and report the results of the investigation to Senior Leadership and/or the appropriate Board Committee as necessary.
 The Chief Compliance Officer or other designee and the Board Committee will treat the matter as confidential to the fullest extent possible consistent with the need to investigate and within the limits allowed by law.
 Anyone involved in an investigation under these procedures will be informed of their obligation to maintain confidentiality.
 Employees are required to cooperate in all internal investigations of misconduct.
-The Board of Directors shall determine, or designate appropriate persons to determine, appropriate actions to be taken in the event of violations of this Code, which may include removal from a position as director or officer and/or dismissal as an employee of Montana Arthritis.
+The Board of Directors shall determine, or designate appropriate persons to determine, appropriate actions to be taken in the event of violations of this Code, which may include removal from a position as director or officer and/or dismissal as an employee of Pure Healthcare.
 In determining what action is appropriate in a particular case, the Board of Directors or its designees shall take into account all relevant information, including the nature and severity of the violation, whether the violation was a single occurrence or repeated occurrences, whether the violation appears to have been intentional or inadvertent, whether the individual in question had been advised prior to the violation as to the proper course of action and whether or not the individual in question had committed violations in the past.
-Montana Arthritis recognizes the potentially serious impact of a false accusation.
+Pure Healthcare recognizes the potentially serious impact of a false accusation.
 Employees are expected, as part of the ethical standards required by this Code, to act responsibly in making complaints.

 Prohibition Against Retaliation